NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

     participant DeelnemerRegistratie
     participant Toetsplanning
     Toetsplanning-->>Toetsplanning: do everything with plan
-    Toetsplanning->>DeelnemerRegistratie : Give me student data of a student activate DeelnemerRegistratie
+    Toetsplanning->>DeelnemerRegistratie : Give me data of a person (student or staff) activate DeelnemerRegistratie
     Note right of DeelnemerRegistratie: endpoint /a/ooapi/persons/{personId} (GET) DeelnemerRegistratie->>Toetsplanning : 200 - Here are the details on Jan for planning